On February 7, 1970, Northampton Town goalkeeper Kim Book took to the field for what should have been the best day of his football career.

-It’s hard to believe Best, still only 23, had doubters.
+It’s hard to believe Best, still only 23 at the time, had doubters.
 Even during the previous season, when the European champions finished 11th in Sir Matt Busby’s final campaign, the great entertainer was still the club’s top goalscorer in the league.

 The Northern Irishman was on his way to being the club’s highest scorer again, but Best had been missing for the previous month after being banned by the FA for kicking the ball out of the referee’s hands following a Manchester derby defeat at Maine Road.
 In the five games Best was absent, Wilf McGuinness’ side won three and drew two.

 “While I’ve been suspended I’ve had letters from cranks saying that the team played better without me,” Best said the day after his six-goal salvo.
 “I felt that if we were beaten by Northampton, people would say it was my fault.